 Dealing with Unexplained Infertility

-When people come to our fertility clinic, Arizona Associates for Reproductive Health, to address fertility issues, we start care by performing fertility testing.
+When men and women come to our fertility clinic, Arizona Associates for Reproductive Health, to address fertility issues, we start care by performing fertility testing.
 Fertility tests evaluate the key aspects of the male and female reproductive system to determine the most likely cause of fertility problems.
 While fertility tests can provide valuable answers, sometimes our patients are diagnosed as having unexplained infertility.

 Understandably, this can be a frustrating diagnosis because it doesn’t seem to provide any answers.
 Our fertility specialists help patients from Scottsdale, AZ, Gilbert, AZ, and surrounding areas understand what an unexplained fertility diagnosis tells us, and the treatments that are available to help them conceive.